chanzer0/MLB-DFS-Tools/README.md

         -   Additionally, you may opt to upload lineups from a file rather than have them randomly generated/simulated.
 To specify this option, you will add `file` as a flag in your command like so: `python .\main.py <site> sim cid file 10000`.
 You must have an input file called `tournament_lineups.csv` in the base input directory.
 This allows you to upload specifically-tailored lineups that you feel are more representative of your contest than the ones generated.
 It also has the added benefit of being much faster than generating lineups.
 For example, you may take the output of the `opto` process, and rename the file to `tournament_lineups.csv`, and use those as your input for the `sim` process.
 The simulator will now automatically generate the difference between the number of lineups in the `tournament_lineups.csv` file and the `<field_size>` parameter from either the `contest_structure.csv` or the shell prompt.

-        The `tournament_lineups.csv` file requires six columns, one for each player in a lineup.
+        The `tournament_lineups.csv` file requires ten columns, one for each player in a (draftkings) lineup.
 Players can either have their full name or full name and player id in parentheses.

         ![Example usage](readme_images/tournament_lineups.png)